The Big Picture On Credit References:

 • A letter from a service provider or institutional lender

-• The contact information of one’s personal reference, e.g., employer
+• The contact information of one’s reference, e.g., employer

 What About a “Rental Reference”?

-In this way, including rental references in the application to rent, can be revealing of a potential tenant’s renting behavior and history; for example, whether they’ve had cordial relationships or dicey dealings with past landlords.
+In this way, including rental references in the application can reveal a potential tenant’s renting behavior and history, such as whether they’ve had cordial relationships or dicey dealings with past landlords.

-While this personal type of reference is less definitive in verifying creditworthiness compared to a tenant credit report, that doesn’t mean you should ignore them.
+While this personal type of reference is less definitive in verifying creditworthiness than a tenant credit report, that doesn’t mean you should ignore them.

-Additionally, a good rental reference may assist younger rental applicants who may have a limited credit history, though they may be solid candidates otherwise.
-Just because an applicant is young doesn’t mean that they’ll be a terrible tenant, after all!
+Additionally, a good rental reference may assist younger rental applicants with a limited credit history, though they may be solid candidates otherwise.
+Just because an applicant is young doesn’t mean they’ll be a terrible tenant, after all!

 What’s Included in a Credit Reference Letter?

 Credit reference letters generally describe the capacity in which the letter writer knows the requester, the length of time they’ve been acquainted, and their payment history.
-The writer should also include details about any late payments, such as the amount owed and the actual payment date.
+The writer should also include details about late payments, such as the amount owed and payment date.

-Of course, you should note that the nature of these rental letters of reference will vary depending on the resource used by the renter applicant.
+Of course, you should note that the nature of these rental letters of reference will vary depending on the resource the renter applicant uses.

-Some applicants and letter writers may treat the reference more as a request for proof of income, which is acceptable so long as you find the source trustworthy.
-Others view it more along the lines of a rental application personal reference, speaking to the applicant’s ability to uphold major financial obligations.
+Some applicants and letter writers may treat the reference more as a request for proof of income, which is acceptable if you find the source trustworthy.
+Others view it more like a rental application personal reference, speaking to the applicant’s ability to uphold major financial obligations.

 The bottom line is this: With prospective tenants coming from all walks of life, not all applicants have established enough credit for their tenant credit report to be accurate.